 How Will Trump Presidency Influence the Federal Workforce?

-When Donald Trump returns to the White House, the results will be unpredictable.
+When President-Elect Donald Trump returns to the White House, the results will be unpredictable.
 For feds, one of the most impactful items could be the revival of Schedule F, despite OPM’s new rules that were put in place to protect federal employees.
 Some federal agencies might be more vulnerable than others when it comes to job or benefit cuts, including the EPA and the Department of Education.
-This article will also look at how Project 2025 could reshape the landscape of the federal government and what else a 2nd Trump White House could mean related to federal benefits.
+This article will also look at how President-elect Donald Trump could reshape the landscape of the federal government and what else a second Trump White House could mean related to federal benefits.

 Comparing Trump Administration Policies with the Biden Administration

-The Biden administration has taken steps to reverse many of the policies implemented during Trump’s first term, including rescinding the executive order that established Schedule F. President Biden has emphasized the importance of protecting federal jobs and maintaining a non-partisan federal workforce.
-In contrast, Trump and his allies have argued that such protections can hinder effective governance.
-The differing approaches highlight the ongoing debate over the role of the federal employees and the balance between political accountability and job security.
+The Biden administration has taken steps to reverse many of the policies implemented during President Trump’s first term, including rescinding the executive order that established Schedule F. President Biden has emphasized the importance of protecting federal jobs and maintaining a non-partisan federal workforce.
+In comparison, the Trump administration has argued that such protections can hinder effective governance.
+The differing approaches highlight the ongoing debate over the role of federal employees and the balance between political accountability and job security.

 Here are the 4 annual pay raises for federal employees, enacted by both presidents: